 My notes: I did not have a pizza stone so just used a flat baking tray without sides, it worked fine (big sigh of relief there!!).
 Due to the amount of pita this recipe produces I used a beach towel not a kitchen towel, wrapped them up well and they stayed warm and soft until they were needed a few hours later.
 I also put some in the freezer that were left over, they freeze well.

-- 1½ cups of chickpeas (either soak dried ones overnight in cold water or well drained canned ones)
+- 1 & 1/2 cup Chickpeas either soak dried ones overnight in cold water or well drained canned ones

 - Drain and boil the soaked chickpeas in fresh water for about 1½ hours, or until tender.
 Drain and reserve the cooking liquid.